Sleigh Bells (band): 2009–2011: Sleigh Bells EP and Treats

 From the beginning, Miller and Krauss set high expectations for themselves, with the goal to make a living off of their music.
 Krauss noted that when the two began recording together for the first time, Miller wanted to be in control.
 "It was like a really interesting session gig for me...I always knew it was Derek's thing — he was producing and writing the songs.
 He had very specific ideas about what the vocals should be like."

 The duo performed at the CMJ Music Marathon in October 2009.
 They signed to M.I.A.'s N.E.E.T.
 Recordings and Mom + Pop Music in March 2010.
 The two quickly got in the studio and recorded a seven-track self-titled EP.
 Their EP soon gained attention from The Guardian, The New York Times, Pitchfork, ABC News's Amplified, and other sources.
 Stereogum named them a Band to Watch on October 22, 2009.
 The Guardian named them Band of the Day in December 2009.
 Their song "Crown on the Ground" was named the 57th best track of 2009 by Pitchfork.
 Miller produced the track "Meds and Feds" with M.I.A. from the album Maya towards the end of 2009, and began recording Treats with Krauss in 2010.
 All but one of the tracks from Sleigh Bells EP have been subsequently included on studio albums.
 Songs "Rill Rill", "Crown on the Ground", "Beach Girls" (later renamed "Kids"), "Infinity Guitars", and "A/B Machines" were released on 2010s Treats.
-The final track on the extended play, "2HELLWU", was eventually reworked into the Bitter Rivals track "To Hell with You", released in October 2013.
+The final track, "2HELLWU", was eventually reworked into the Bitter Rivals track "To Hell with You", released in October 2013.

 The group released "Tell 'Em", the first single from their debut album, Treats, as a free download in April 2010.
 Treats was released in May 2010 by Mom + Pop Music.
 Alarm Magazine later stated that the album established the band as "the new master of noise pop, infusing overblown electro beats and crunchy, gritty guitars into raucous compositions," concluding that "it was an unapologetic exploration of pushing 'pop' music to its threshold and crossing it."

 They performed at the Coachella Valley Music and Arts Festival in April 2010 and 2011, the Primavera Sound Festival in May 2010, and the Pitchfork Music Festival in July 2010.